-Fire SafetyPosted over 5 years ago by Holly
+Fire SafetyPosted almost 6 years ago by Holly

 A few weeks ago, my Mom and I updated our annual fire-evacuation plans.
 Living in a rural area, we know from experience that when the fire department knocks on the door, there may be only minutes to throw our highest-priority items in the car.
 I would encourage everyone-- especially those in wildfire areas-- to give a few minutes thought to an evacuation plan.
 Here are some ideas for fire-safety:

 These should be posted on your front door and list the pets inside so that if you are not home, fire-fighters will know to evacuate them for you.
 Mark “EVACUATED” on the sticker if you self-evacuate.
 The ASPCA has a free basic sticker; include photos on custom stickers from Etsy; stickers are also available at pet stores.

 Keep a collar tagged with 2 phone numbers on your dog at all times.
 One number should be a cell phone or a friend/relative across town.
 Microchips need to be updated with your CURRENT contact info.

 Have a crate on hand for each pet and take the time to crate-train your dog.
 In the event of evacuation, the dog may have to be in a crate through transport, in evacuation centers, or at family and friends'.
 It will be less traumatic if the dog is already comfortable spending time in a crate.

 Pack a dog “ready-bag” with an extra collar or harness, leash, blanket, toys, water bowl, poop bags, disinfectant, brush, and paper towels.
 Include bottled water (in non-BPA containers) and a few days worth of the dog's usual food: if dry kibble, rotate stock every 2 months.
 My "ready-box" stays in the car at all times and has saved me on many occasions!